fedora-infra/fedora-websites-mirror/README.md

 # websites

-`dnf install python-flask python-frozen-flask python-flask-assets python-rjsmin python-cssmin python-flask-babel`
+`dnf install python-flask python-frozen-flask python-flask-assets python-rjsmin python-cssmin python-flask-babel python-flask-htmlmin python-cssutils`

 The sites can be run in two ways: